Another Code: Two Memories: Development

 Another Code was originally displayed from a quarter view, but was later changed to a top-down perspective due to difficulties with controlling the game using the stylus, and in an attempt to make it more user-friendly for players not used to a 3D game.
 Taisuke Kanasaki, the game's director and character designer, said that the development team always considers the relation a puzzle has to a game's story, and, "even if we could invent an amazing idea for a puzzle, it might not be adopted without a solid relationship with the story".
-Suzuki said she thought the burden on the programmers was quite large.
+Suzuki said she thought the burden on the game's programmers was quite large.
 Lead Programmer Kazuhiko Hagihara reportedly had disagreements with Kanasaki during the latter half of development.
 The game's protagonist, Ashley Robbins, was designed by Kanasaki to appeal to both male and female players.
-She was originally intended to be 17 years old, but her age was later changed to 14 by Suzuki.
+She was originally designed to be 17 years old, but her age was later changed to 14 by Suzuki.

-Ann Lin of Nintendo of America's Product Development Department stated that there are several differences between Another Codes original Japanese text and the North American translation.
+Ann Lin of Nintendo of America's Product Development Department noted there are several differences between Another Codes original Japanese text and the North American translation.
 She commented: "I think that a believable character, a believable person would have certain feelings of betrayal, not just acceptance.
 I wanted to explore that just a little.
-I think the [Japanese text] was a little more accepting, not really questioning the weirdness of meeting a ghost or any of the [strange] circumstances that had befallen her".
+I think the [Japanese text] was a little more accepting, not really questioning the weirdness of meeting a ghost or any of the [strange] circumstances that had befallen her."

-Suzuki later said the game had a large impact in Japan, and that "one thing that I am particularly proud of is that if you go into a games shop in Japan now there is an adventure corner, and that's something that we feel we've contributed to coming back".
+Suzuki later said the game had a large impact in Japan, and that "one thing that I am particularly proud of is that if you go into a games shop in Japan now there is an adventure corner, and that's something that we feel we've contributed to coming back."
 She also said that "the company feels that with our games you don't need the special skills required to play other games.
-There is no gender or age classification, it's just you and the story".
+There is no gender or age classification, it's just you and the story."